-Seven Eyes’ style is far from conventional and is best described as ever-evolving world jazz music that is a harmonious blend of diverse cultures, languages and musical genres that influence them.
+Seven Eyes’ style is best described as ever-evolving world jazz music that is a harmonious blend of diverse cultures, languages and musical genres that influence them.
 Seven Eyes’ compositions transcends multiple genres – Jazz, Brazilian, Sufi/Hindustani music and Western classical music.

 The duo have performed at the United Nations (UN) in New York, UN Geneva, EFG London Jazz Festival, TEDx Malaysia as well as Jashn-e-Rekhta festival in New Delhi, Faiz International Festival in Lahore amongst many other global festivals and events.
 They are regulars on radio stations such as the BBC Asian Network, BBC Urdu, and BBC World and are regarded for their appeal to bring together diverse music and various languages from around the world together in a single performance.

 The name “SEVEN EYES” is an inspirational and aspirational idea that expresses a variety of perspectives, styles and influences of music.
 A multitude of meanings can be attributed to the name including the seven notes in a scale or the seven energy centres in the subtle body.
 A host of interpretations are welcomed by the duo.

 Seven Eyes’ two studio albums The Seed and Senses were enthusiastically received by live audiences in the UK, Europe, North America, Middle-East and in the Asian Subcontinent.
 The duo continuously travel worldwide performing both their own music (heard on the album The Seed and Senses), as well as covering popular songs from around the world from Western pop classics to well known songs from the Asian Subcontinent.